ntop/ntopng/doc/src/alerts/flow_checks.rst

 Checks for anomalies in active Flows.

-This is a machine learning check.Based on a specific algorithm that forecasts behavioural flow anomalies.The algorithm is able to predict the average of active flows in certain period of time ,lower or upper boundaries are not established but calculated by the algorithm.
+This is a machine learning check.
+Based on a specific algorithm that forecasts behavioural flow anomalies.
+The algorithm is able to predict the average of active flows in certain period of time, lower or upper boundaries are not established but calculated by the algorithm.

 Alert is sent when the anomaly in active flow is detected.